Silverlan/pragma/README.md

 ```console
 --module pr_physx:"https://github.com/Silverlan/pr_physx.git"
 ```

+Alternatively you can also add custom modules by editing `pragma/build_scripts/user_modules.py`.
+(This is the recommended method.)

 ###### PFM
 To build Pragma with PFM, add the `--with-pfm --with-all-pfm-modules` options.
 Due to licensing issues, this will only include a pre-built version of the Cycles renderer **without** OptiX support.